RobolinkInc/doc-v2/docs/codrone-edu/blockly/Senior/05-Sensors/11-get-color.md

 ##### Description

-Gets the color data from the CoDrone EDU's color sensors.
+This functions reads the color data from either of the two bottom color sensors and returns one of the 8 pre-calibrated colors (provided in the color cards).
+The drone must be flat on a surface (not flying) for the color sensor to activate.

 ##### Parameters
 ![get color block image](get_color_params.PNG)